technik-gegg/SMuFF-Klipper/README.md

 ## Recent changes

-**V1.14** - Updated for the latest Klipper version
+**V1.14** - Updated for the latest Klipper version v0.11.0-219

-- changed installer to support the new multi-printer environment.
+- changed installer to support the new multi-printer environments.
 By default, i.e. for a single printer, files are going to be installed in the **~/printer_data/config** folder.
-Though, the installer will ask you politely, if that's what you want. *On older Klipper installations, the installation behaviour will not change.*
+Though, the installer will ask you politely, if that's what you want. *On older Klipper installations, the installation behaviour does not change!*
+- added command line parameter 'uninstall' to *install-smuff.sh* in order to undo the installation.
-- updated module *smuff.py* to utilize the *smuff_core.py* module, which encapsules the whole SMuFF logic and is the same code as for my OctoPrint plugin.
+- updated module *smuff.py* to utilize the *smuff_core.py* module, which encapsulates the SMuFF logic and is the same module as for my OctoPrint plugin, which makes maintaining both modules/plugins a bit easier.
+- integrated using two SMuFFs on an IDEX machine, one for each extruder.
+See tool change GCode macros in *smuff.cfg* for further explanation.
+**This option is yet experimental, so use it with care!
+If you give it a try, drop me a note over on Discord and let me know how it's doing.**

 **V1.13** - Added watchdogTimeout setting to smuff.cfg